 - Titanium square-taper bottom bracket, hollow spindle, with aluminum cups and ultra-smooth Japanese cartridge bearings.
 Includes self-extracting ti crank bolts.

 - Ti caliper brake nut/bolt replacement sets, complete

 - Ti rear axle nuts, inner and outer, whether 1/2 or 3/6 speed

 - Ti front axle, whether solid or skewer type

 - Ti Pentaclip, handlebar pinch, suspension block, stem wedge, and handlebar catch (with sexy aluminum catch) bolts.

 This kit runs $450 as I write this; this may change over time as parts change and currency fluctuates.
 Our rule is to keep the net cost per gram saved within 20% of Brompton's offering.
 We might blink if you ask us precise weight savings: no gram scale here, packages vary depending what's on your bike to start with, and not all cited weights of steel originals are reliable or available.
 Just remember that titanium is 56% as dense as steel, so when replacing a part of the same form, there you go.
 But because ti is stronger than steel, less can be used for equivalent strength, so further savings are possible.
 More aggressive weight savings (at higher cost — diminishing returns — may be available by special order.)
 Installation is free at time of purchase of a Superlight Brompton from us; $70 in other cases.

-If nuts and bolts (and bottom brackets) aren't sexy enough, our next post will introduce TPW parts likely to appeal even to owners of non-Superlight Bromptons, as apart from saving weight, they offer significant functional and aesthetic benefits.
+If nuts and bolts (and bottom brackets) aren't sexy enough, our next post will introduce TPW parts likely to appeal even to owners of non-Superlight Bromptons: titanium seatposts, quick-release pedals, hinge clamp assemblies and easy wheels that, apart from saving weight, offer significant functional and aesthetic benefits.